 One of the greatest lines in National Hockey League history was put together for the first time on this date.
 Also, one of Montreal’s biggest legends hits two personal milestones, 12 years apart, and perhaps hockey’s most famous family sets a league record.
+It’s time for our daily look back at all the top moments in hockey history.

 A Punchy Day in 1943